WASM Celebrates 125 years!

 References: Holowach-Amiot, Elaine.
 The Women’s Art Society of Montreal: a Century of Commitment to the Arts.
 Montreal: McCord Museum of Canadian History, 1993.

 In addition to WASM’s Speaking Events and performances, it has always had an Annual Members’ Juried Art Exhibit & Sale.
-Some of the locations where it has exhibited are the old Eaton’s 9th floor, the Bonaventure, the lobby of Place des Arts and for a while it was held at the Tudor Hall on the 5th floor of Ogilvy, fondly known as ‘la grande dame de la rue Ste.
+Some of the locations where it has exhibited are the old Eaton’s 9th floor, the Bonaventure, the lobby of Place Ville Marie and for a while it was held at the Tudor Hall on the 5th floor of Ogilvy, fondly known as ‘la grande dame de la rue Ste.
 Catherine’ which is yet another cultural icon in this exciting city.
 Sadly, due to changes in the administration, it can no longer accommodate the WASM.

 WASM for a while found a new home in Concordia’s Grey Nuns Residence Hall at 1190 Guy Street just south of St. Catherine.
 The Grey Nuns’ building is also a great historical site in Montreal.